+Each year, the online application opens in September.
 Applications and transcripts must be submitted through the online application system by December 15th.
 Supporting materials (letters of recommendation, official GRE scores, and, if applicable, official TOEFL scores and evaluated transcripts) must be received no later than January 15th for applications to be considered complete.
 Please note that official copies of test scores typically take 3-4 weeks to arrive, so schedule your GRE and TOEFL exams accordingly.
-Only files complete by January 15th will be reviewed by the Admissions Committee; this is a hard deadline.
+Only files completed by January 15th will be reviewed by the Admissions Committee; this is a hard deadline.

 Students are required to have a master’s degree in social work or a social science field before they can enter the PhD program.